tparchman/F22_BIOL792_coursepage/week2_UnixII/unixII_primer.md

 <p>&nbsp;</p>

 ## 1. `man` pages and command line options
 For any Unix command (there are tens of thousands) you can find the full information on that command by using  `man` (manual pages, essentially).
+We will get introduced to 15-25 commonly used unix commands today, looking at `man` pages is one way to learn about the flexibility and various command line options.

 For example: